0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 {:.mt-4}
 While in other clients I discussed till now you can easily see what the current deal, e.g., East&thinsp;—&thinsp;4, this client does not properly display it.
 You might assume you can infer the deal from the position of the dealer in relation to the chicha marker on the table.
-But unfortunately, that marker moves with the dealer making it impossible to infer the current deal from just looking at the table.
+But unfortunately, that marker moves with the dealer, making it impossible to infer the current deal from just looking at the table.
 While I would add that as an issue on the GitHub project, it seems (as of March 2019) that project is abandoned.

 ## Mobile Clients